Sharp Adams-Moser-Trudinger type inequalities in the hyperbolic space: Introduction

-Notice that if $\|\Delta_g u\|_{n/2} < 1$, then $2^{2/(n-2)} \big(1 + \|\Delta_g u\|_{n/2}^{n/2}\big)^{-2/(n-2)} \beta(n,2) > \beta(n,2)$.
-Therefore \eqref{eq:improvement} is indeed an improvement of \eqref{eq:Adamsnormtau}.
-It is noted that the Euclidean versions of \eqref{eq:Lionsversion} and \eqref{eq:improvement} was recently proved by Lam, Lu and Tang in \cite[Theorem 1.5]{LamLuTang2016}.
-Their proofs are based on the domain decomposition method.
-Our proof below is different with theirs and is derived from Theorem \ref{AdachiTanakatype}.
 Despite the fact that Theorem \ref{Adamsnormtau} can be derived from Theorem \ref{AdachiTanakatype}, however, it turns out that these two theorems are in fact equivalent; see Section \ref{sec-VariousAdamsType} below.
-It seems very surprise since Theorem \ref{Adamsnormtau} is the critical version of the sharp Adams-type inequality while Theorem \ref{AdachiTanakatype} is the subcritical version.
-In Euclidean spaces, this fact was recently addressed by Lam, Lu and Zhang in \cite{LamLuZhang2015}.
-It is evident that Theorem \ref{improvedversion} implies Theorem \ref{Adamsnormtau}.
-Hence, up to a constant $C(n)$ depending only on $n$, these three theorems are equivalent.
+It seems very surprise since Theorem \ref{Adamsnormtau} concerns the critical version of the sharp Adams-type inequality while Theorem \ref{AdachiTanakatype} concerns the subcritical version.
+In the Euclidean case, this fact was recently observed by Lam, Lu and Zhang in \cite{LamLuZhang2015}.
+Furthermore, it is evident that Theorem \ref{improvedversion} implies Theorem \ref{Adamsnormtau}.
+Hence, up to dimensional constants, the three inequalities \eqref{eq:AdachiTanakatype}, \eqref{eq:Adamsnormtau}, and \eqref{eq:Lionsversion} are equivalent.